LESLIE: Dixie in Illinois has a question regarding horizontal basement wall cracks and the possibility of it caving in.

 DIXIE: Well, they are – well, you can’t see through the crack but the walls are bending in.
 We’ve even put reinforcements.

 TOM: Alright.
-So, horizontally – like the cracks are horizontal and they’re bending in, Dixie?
+So, horizontally – like horizontal basement wall cracks and they’re bending in, Dixie?

 DIXIE: Most of the ones that are bending in are horizontal, yes.
 But the cracks do go up and down, as well.